hollow-owl/rust-edn/README.md

 # rust-edn
+Parser for Extensible Data Notation.

-Goal to conform to EDN Spec as close as possible
+Goal to conform to the [EDN Spec](https://github.com/edn-format/edn) as close as possible

+# TODO
+- parse to a struct instead of raw pest parsing
+- `#[derive(Serialize, Deserialize)]` traits
+- handle #_, #inst, #uuid
+- handle custom tagged elements

 # Tested with examples from
 https://github.com/shaunxcode/edn-tests